 14: BRASSED OFF (1996): People Matter

 Like the orchestra playing on the sinking Titanic, the colliery band’s award winning performance at the Royal Albert Hall feels like a last gasp.
 The moment marks, not just the end of an industry, but the extinction of a way of life and Pete Postlethwaite’s subsequent speech speaks for the pain of an entire community abandoned to hopelessness.
-A diatribe against Thatcherism and apathy, it’s a homily that packs a lasting emotional punch thanks to Poslethwaite’s memorably choked delivery.
+A diatribe against Thatcherism and apathy, it’s a quiet tirade that packs a lasting emotional punch thanks to Poslethwaite’s memorably choked delivery.

 13: SEXY BEAST (2001): Don Logan’s Front Bottom